Day Thirteen - Scottish Borders - Dryburgh Abbey, Abbotsford (Sir Walter Scott) & Melrose Abbey

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-note - in this map St. Boswell's & Dryburgh Abbey are on the right, Melrose Abbey is in the center, and Walter Scott's Abbottsford is at the left, all on the River Tweed.
+note: on both of these maps, Newtown/St. Boswell's & Dryburgh Abbey are on the lower right, with Melrose Abbey in the center, and Walter Scott's Abbottsford on the left, all of them along the River Tweed.

 |north Transept, where Scott's family is buried||the Scott family had a connection to the Abbey land||Sir Walter Scott||Scott family grave|

-note 1 - On one side of the base stone it reads: "Cross of Sacrifice to the dead of Lord Haig's Armies in France and Flanders".
+note: On the side of the base stone it reads: "Cross of Sacrifice to the dead of Lord Haig's Armies in France and Flanders".

 Dryburgh Abbey, considered to be the most beautiful of the four Borders Abbeys, was built in the 1100s but English armies partially wrecked it in 1322 and again in 1544.

-'It is said than in 1322, while retreating south to England, following their unsuccessful attack on Edinburgh, Edward II's army took exception to the sound of Dryburgh Abbey's bells being rung to celebrate the Scottish victory.
-In frustrated revenge, the English troops burned Dryburgh Abbey and then did the same to nearby Melrose Abbey.' (from Borders Tales and Trails, 2018, Torchflame Books, by Kenneth & Norman Turnbull)
+"It is said than in 1322, while retreating south to England, following their unsuccessful attack on Edinburgh, Edward II's army took exception to the sound of Dryburgh Abbey's bells being rung to celebrate the Scottish victory.
+In frustrated revenge, the English troops burned Dryburgh Abbey and then did the same to nearby Melrose Abbey."
+This is from Borders Tales and Trails, 2018, Torchflame Books, by Kenneth & Norman Turnbull.

-Sir Walter Scott had every intention of handing off his home as a public museum, once his family had passed it down for a few generations.
-In his lifetime, he had become an extraordinary collector of all things Scottish.
+Sir Walter Scott (1771 - 1832) intended that his house become a museum, once his family had passed it down for a few generations.
+In his lifetime, he was an extraordinary collector of all things Scottish.

-When we first arrived we went to the second floor cafe.
-After coffee I took the 2nd photo below of the Baronial home and realized that the afternoon sun was sinking fast, so I hurried to get photos of the walled garden.
+When we first arrived at the Visitor Center, we went to the second floor cafe.
+After our food stop I took the 3rd photo below of the Baronial home and realized that the afternoon sun was sinking fast, so I hurried to the walled garden for potential photos.